 O.W.Y.N. makes a variety of protein powders and ready made protein shakes, you can check out all their flavors and order online HERE.
 Of course, as a food allergy family we’re always looking for SAFE products, and we are 100% confident in O.W.Y.N due to their stringent guidelines and allergen testing.
 They’re also the first brand to be the Food Allergy Research & Education national partnership.
 You can read more about their allergen policies HERE.

-heaping 1/3 cup O.W.Y.N.
-Dark Chocolate protein powder
+- heaping 1/3 cup O.W.Y.N.
+Dark Chocolate protein powder (or other protein powder of choice)

 - Combine all ingredients in a medium bowl and stir until combined, it should be the consistency of cookie dough.